dragonfire535/xiao/README.md

 * **like:** Sends an "Everyone Liked That" meme with the image of your choice.
 * **lisa-presentation:** Sends a "Lisa Presentation" meme with the presentation of your choice.
 * **look-at-this-photograph:** Draws an image or a user's avatar over Nickelback's photograph.
+* **look-what-karen-have:** Draws an image or a user's avatar over Karen's piece of paper.
 * **mario-bros-views:** Sends a "Mario Bros.
 Views" meme with the text of your choice.
 * **meme-gen-classic:** Sends a meme with the text and background of your choice.
 * **meme-gen-modern:** Sends a meme with the text and image of your choice.